Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIII. On the Observability of Extended HI Disks and Warps: The effects of filtering out diffuse components

 Fig.~\ref{fig:interferometric_projections} and Fig.~\ref{fig:interferometric_projections_2} show the effects that each step of our synthetic imaging pipeline has on the column density projections (moment 0 map).
 These figures mimic the MHONGOOSE survey's low-resolution case (beam FWHM = 65'', sensitivity~$\sim10^{18}~\rm{cm}^{-2}$, primary beam FWHM = 1\textdegree, \citealt{deBlok24-Mhongoose}).
 Of particular interest is the difference between how diffuse and compact components respond to various steps.

 The first column (``ideal'') shows the ideal datacube at the target pixel resolution.
 The second column (``noisy'') shows the effect of the column density cutoff imposed by the noise parameter.
 This step cuts out most of the diffuse gas.
 The third column (``smoothed'') shows the effect of the Gaussian smoothing.
 Aside from the obvious degradation of the spatial resolution, this also has the effect of reducing some small spatial scale signals below the column density sensitivity.
 The fourth column (``filtered'') shows the effects of the spatial filtering and cleaning.
 Diffuse components on the scale of the maximum observable size are filtered out.
-The disk itself is largely unaffected, however, the emission at the disk edge and in the CGM is reduced.
+The disk itself is largely unaffected; however, the emission at the disk edge and in the CGM is reduced.
 For Maelstrom and Tempest, which do not have much detectable diffuse gas at this sensitivity, there is little effect.
 For the other halos, there are more significant effects due to the presence of more diffuse, high column density gas in these systems.

 Fig.~\ref{fig:interferometric_LHI} shows the covering fraction of the smoothed and filtered images as a function of impact parameter for three representative halos with the MHONGOOSE-LR survey parameters.
 For Maelstrom, there is little difference between the two curves.
-For Blizzard and Hurricane, however, the filtered curve is shifted inwards by a few kpc.
-This implies that for systems with more diffuse extended emission, such as is seen in the \MoreActive\ systems and Blizzard due to its more recent interactions, interferometric studies may be underestimating disk sizes by up to $\sim5$ kpc.
-This reduction in observed size will only occur when there is a significant amount of spatially diffuse signal at the disk edge above the column density limit, and is therefore highly galaxy-dependent.
+For Blizzard and Cyclone, however, the filtered curve is shifted down slightly.
+This implies that for systems with more diffuse extended emission, such as is seen in the \MoreActive\ systems and Blizzard due to its more recent interactions, interferometric studies may underestimate disk sizes and covering fractions slightly.
+This reduction will only occur when there is a significant amount of spatially diffuse signal at the disk edge above the column density limit, and is therefore highly galaxy-dependent.